Intermediate

 };

 Why It Matters: Mapped types with key remapping enable advanced type transformations.
 ORM libraries generate findByX methods for each field.
 Form libraries create onXChange handlers.
 GraphQL code generators transform schema fields to resolver types.
-This pattern eliminates manual type definitions for repetitive patterns.
+Without key remapping, developers write repetitive type definitions for every property variant.
+This pattern eliminates hundreds of lines of manual type definitions in well-typed TypeScript libraries.

 Example 41: Function Overloading